Justintime50/proxlist/README.md

 Proxies are returned in the form of strings (eg: `ip:port`).

 These proxies come from all over the world and may not be performant for a production application.
+For a production application, you should really use a paid proxy service or a self-hosted solution.
 This package (for now) is intended for testing purposes and I make no guarantee about where the data sent through these proxies goes or how it's handled.
 The list of proxies rotates rapidly and is free and open source.

 ## Install